Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 A Kansas National Guard member may receive compensation from the state if he or she sustains a wound, injury, illness, or death in the line of duty (or while traveling to or from deployment).
 The compensation is for resulting medical, surgical, and related services.
 In the case of death, the survivors are entitled to compensation.

-Kansas Veteran Benefits: Frequently Asked Questions (FAQ)
+Kansas Veterans Benefits: Frequently Asked Questions (FAQ)

 Are there property tax refunds available as Kansas disabled veteran benefits?

-Yes!
-The disabled veteran must be a Kansas resident, honorably discharged, and certified to have 50% or more service-connected disability.
 Surviving spouses of deceased disabled veterans are also eligible (and remain so until they remarry).
-Unremarried surviving spouses of service members who died in the line of duty can also claim a homestead refund.
+Surviving spouses of service members who died in the line of duty who have not remarried can also claim a homestead refund.

 Are there other Kansas veteran benefits in state taxes?